chamblin/grappling/README.md

 The logo file.
 This is read into memory at runtime and is served from e.g. /logo.png.
 If it is provided, it is displayed on the hook creation page.

+#Heroku

+Setting up a Grappling application on Heroku is super easy.

-##Technical Notes
+#Other Random Notes

+##JSON Handling

 PagerDuty collapses a bunch of events into a single Webhook call.
 We split them back out and make a task for each message.

-#Heroku

-Setting up a Grappling application on Heroku is super easy.
+##To rebuild the gem

+    gem build grappling.gemspec
+    gem install grappling-[version].gem

+##Use ssh port forwarding to expose your development endpoint

+This sets up a tunnel so host:8888 forwards to localhost:4567

+    ssh -R *:8888:localhost:4567 username@host

+##Change the default port

+In development mode, Grappling runs on port 4567 (this is just Sinatra after all).
+You can change this, or any other Sinatra option, as follows:

+    set :port, 80